 Instructions

-- Pulverize 12 whole graham crackers into crumbs either in a food processor or by smashing the cookies in a closed ziplock bag.
+- Crush 12 whole graham crackers into crumbs either in a food processor or by smashing the cookies in a closed ziplock bag.

 - In a large mixing bowl, combine the powdered sugar and graham cracker crumbs.
 Add the creamy nut or seed butter and mix until it's fully combined.

-- Squeeze and roll the mixture into round balls that are about 1 inch in diameter.
+- Roll the mixture into round balls that are about 1 inch in diameter & spread them out on the lined baking sheet.

 - Melt the chocolate in the microwave on 15 second bursts, stirring after each time.Optional: if you want to have colorful bonbons, add food dye to melted white chocolate.

-- Dip each bonbon into the melted chocolate to fully coat it.
-Place them on a baking sheet lined with parchment paper or aluminum foil.
+- Use spoons or forks to dip each shaped bonbon into the melted chocolate to fully coat it.
+Place them back on the baking sheet.

 - Leave the bonbons out at room temperature for about 30 minutes at room temperature or 10 minutes in the fridge so the chocolate coating can harden.
 Enjoy!